 Nanda Devi is the 2nd highest mountain peak in India and overall 23rd in the world.
 It stands as tall as 7,816 m above the sea level.
 This mountain peak is clearly visible from Mukteswar and tourists visiting Mukteswar must have a clear look at this mesmerizing beauty.

-The three Himalayan mountain peaks of western Kumaun as a whole forms the Trishul peak.
+The three Himalayan mountain peaks of western Kumaun as a whole forms the Trishul peak which is the third highest mountain peak in India.
 It is having a height of 7120m.
 The Trishul group forms the southwest corner of the ring of peaks which encloses the Nanda Devi Sanctuary.
 In 1907, the main peak, Trisul I, became the first peak over 7,000 m to have ever been climbed by someone.
 The peak can be best viewed from Kausani or during the Roopkund Trek.

 The second highest peak among the hills in Maharashtra is located on the old Mahabaleshwar road offering a winning view of the Venna lake & Krishna valley.
 The peak was renamed as Connaught after the Duke of Connaught found himself in complete awe and admiration of the area.